 Let’s consider an e-commerce website selling backpacks that would like to increase sales without paying an arm and a leg on underperforming PPC campaigns.

 We also have a famous blogger named Lisa, who has a very active YouTube channel and a blog with regular readers that share her traveling experiences.
-She learned how to start a blog to make a living giving traveling advice and recommending specific brands and products to her audience.
+She learned how to start a blog to make a living, give traveling advice, and recommend specific brands and products to her audience.
 She develops a guest blogging strategy, increases web traffic, and builds an excellent audience interested in traveling.

 This way, the e-commerce store owner can focus on selling the products.
 Lisa does what she loves most: creating content for her audience and getting paid for sharing reviews and offers.
-The CPA network is taking care of all the technical things, tracking, fraud checking, processing payments, etc.
+The CPA network takes care of all the technical things, tracking, fraud checking, processing payments, etc.

-Below we have an example of how a CPA offer looks like:If you are our Lisa from the article, check our CPA marketing guide for publishers.
-In this CPA marketing for beginners guide, we explain what CPA marketing is, what CPA networks you should join, and how to promote CPA offers to make money.
+Below we have an example of what a CPA offer looks like:If you are Lisa from the article, check our CPA marketing guide for publishers.
+This CPA marketing for beginners guide explains what CPA marketing is, what CPA networks you should join, and how to promote CPA offers to make money.

 Now that you know how CPA marketing works for e-commerce let’s go deeper and learn some CPA marketing terminology.